 The Court Improvement Program provides annual training to Judges assuming a new assignment involving dependency cases pursuant to Administrative Order 99-08.

-Dependency 101 is held in May and Dependency 102 is held in November of each year.
+Dependency 101 is held in May each year.

 The Court Improvement Program is pleased to provide a video training series regarding various topics affecting dependency cases.
 The presentations will provide viewers an excellent opportunity to explore critical issues associated with the Arizona Dependency Process.